Miguel Enríquez's corsair fleet: Operations during the Anglo-Spanish War (1727–1729)

 After winning the power struggle over Danío, Enríquez resumed his privateering business.
 On July 21, 1727, one of his ships brought a British prize, which was renamed El Postillón, quickly becoming an instrumental part of the fleet.
 Led by El Postillón, El Pequeño P., La Amarilla, La Verdad and La Fe, his vessels captured 56 British merchant ships during the Anglo-Spanish War.
+This constituted nearly half of their merchant fleet operating in the region.
 The impact of his campaign against British merchants was such that on February 24, 1728, Enríquez became the topic of the House of Commons of Great Britain in London.
 There, its members decided to send several military captains to directly attack the corsair fleet.
 Several warships were sent to San Juan in order to demand restitution for the lost vessels.
 The British ambassador to Madrid also wrote to the Spanish Secretary for the Navy, Indies and Foreign Affairs José Patiño demanding the return of the vessels.
 These requests did not produce an immediate effect and were largely ignored.
 Enríquez was a topic of inquiry in the House of Commons twelve times during a period of five years, being recognized as the single biggest threat to Atlantic commerce and earning him the nickname "The Grand Archivillain" to reflect the antagonism that he provoked.
 Most complaints were filed by military officers and governors from Jamaica.